 Living in poverty and homelessness is not only stressful but can result in feelings of fear, hopelessness, and prioritization of daily survival over long-term planning.
 Warren Village’s goal is to help low-income, single-parent families make the journey from poverty to self-sufficiency.

-Utilizing a nationally acclaimed, Two-Generation (2Gen) approach, Warren Village empowers disadvantage single parents to regain self-esteem, reconnect to the community, and ultimately reclaim a productive place in the community.
+Utilizing a nationally acclaimed, Two-Generation (2Gen) approach, Warren Village empowers disadvantaged single parents to regain self-esteem, reconnect to the community, and ultimately reclaim a productive place in the community.

 All of Warren Village’s single parent families experience homelessness or housing instability prior to their stay with us.